EternoSeeker/wonders-of-street-view/temp-details.md

 ## Other tools used
-Serving the images: netlify cdn ?
+Serving the images: cloudinary ?

 ## JSON